The topology of Calabi-Yau threefolds with Picard number three: Components of the positive index cone for real ternary cubics

-\begin{proof} Consider now the affine plane $z=1$ and let $V$ be the open convex body given by the bounded component of the above real elliptic curve, so that $P^\circ$ is the cone on $V$.
-Suppose that $E = (a,b,c)$ represents the class of a rigid non-movable surface; by assumption $c\ge 0$, and if $c>0$ there is a unique point $A$ of the affine plane which is a positive multiple of $E$; moreover $A\not\in V$.
-The points of the boundary of $V$ which cannot be seen from $E$ with respect to $P^\circ$ are precisely those points $D$ with $E\cdot D ^2 >0$; the points at which $E\cdot D^2 =0$ corresponding to the tangent lines which pass through $A$, with an appropriate interpretation for a point $E$ at infinity.
-We let $\tilde Q$ denote the (convex) subset of $V$ defined by the inequalities $E_i \cdot D^2 >0$ for all $i$, which contains in its closure the set of all $D_0 \in \partial V$ which cannot be seen from any $E_i$ (the cone $Q$ on which contains the \Kahler cone).
+\begin{proof} Consider now the affine plane $z=1$ and let $V$ be the open convex body in the affine plane given by the bounded component of the above real elliptic curve, so that $P^\circ$ is the cone on $V$.
+Suppose that $E = (a,b,c)$ represents the class of a rigid non-movable surface; by assumption, either $E$ represents an inflexion point of the elliptic curve or $c>0$ and there is a unique point $A$ of the affine plane which is a positive multiple of $E$; moreover $A\not\in V$ from Proposition 4.4 of \cite{WilBd}.
+The points of the boundary of $V$ which cannot be seen from $E$ with respect to $P^\circ$ are precisely those points $D$ with $E\cdot D ^2 >0$; the points at which $E\cdot D^2 =0$ corresponding to the tangent lines to the boundary which pass through $A$, with an appropriate interpretation for the limit case of a point $E$ at infinity on the plane $z=0$ in $\R^3$ (therefore representing an inflexion point).
+We let $\tilde Q$ denote the (convex) subset of $V$ defined by the inequalities $E_i \cdot D^2 >0$ for all $i$, which contains in its closure the set of all $D_0 \in \partial V$ which cannot be seen from any $E_i$ (note that the cone $Q$ on $\tilde Q$ contains the \Kahler cone).
 Given such a $D_0$, for any ample class $L$, note that any strictly convex combination of $D_0$ and $ L$ lies in $\tilde Q$.
 This enables us to find rational points $D_i \in \tilde Q$ for $ i>0$ with $D_i \to D_0$.
-By the argument in Proposition 4.1 and Lemma 4.3 from \cite{WilBd}, each $D_i$ is in the effective cone (the quoted results here use the assumption that $X$ is general in moduli), and so the point $D_0$ is in the pseudo-effective cone.
-Thus, from Lemma 1.3, it follows that the closure $P$ of $P^\circ$ is in the pseudoeffective cone, and hence the open cone $P^\circ$ is contained in the interior of the effective cone (i.e. the \it big \rm cone). \end{proof} \end{prop}
+By the argument in Proposition 4.1 and Lemma 4.3 from \cite{WilBd}, each $D_i$ is in the effective cone (the quoted results here use the assumption that $X$ is general in moduli but do not need there to be only finitely many rigid non-movable surfaces), and so the point $D_0$ is in the pseudo-effective cone.
+Thus, from Lemma 1.5, it follows by a limiting argument that the closure $P$ of $P^\circ$ is in the pseudo-effective cone, and hence the open cone $P^\circ$ is contained in the interior of the effective cone (i.e. the \it big \rm cone). \end{proof} \end{prop}

-\begin{cor} Under the simplifying assumptions of the Introduction, when the \Kahler cone of $X$ is contained in the open positive cone $P^\circ$ on the bounded component of the elliptic curve, the linear form $c_2$ is strictly positive on $P^\circ$.
+\begin{cor} Under the hypotheses of Theorem 0.2, the linear form $c_2$ is non-negative on the positive cone $P$ on the bounded component of the elliptic curve.